 Feel free to send me examples.
 I won’t promise to use them on the blog, but if I do I’ll give you credit.
 Please send only photos that you’ve taken yourself, so that we avoid copyright issues.
 Please also let me know where the picture was taken, if that’s relevant.
 Send pics to: email@example.com

-Oh, and a word about copyright.
-If you use any of my pics on your website, please do me the courtesy of linking back to this blog.
+Finally, and a word about copyright.
+If you use any of my pics on your website or in your teaching, please do me the courtesy of linking back to this blog.
 Free use for educational purposes is hereby granted (though credit would be appreciated).
 Other commercial use should be cleared with me first, at firstname.lastname@example.org.
 Thanks, folks.